Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzVmssIpConfig.md

 ```

 ## DESCRIPTION
-The **New-AzureRmVmssIpConfig** cmdlet creates an IP configuration object for a network interface of a Virtual Machine Scale Set (VMSS).
+The **New-AzVmssIpConfig** cmdlet creates an IP configuration object for a network interface of a Virtual Machine Scale Set (VMSS).
-Specify the configuration from this cmdlet as the *IPConfiguration* parameter of the Add-AzureRmVmssNetworkInterfaceConfiguration cmdlet.
+Specify the configuration from this cmdlet as the *IPConfiguration* parameter of the Add-AzVmssNetworkInterfaceConfiguration cmdlet.

 ## EXAMPLES

 ### Example 1: Create an IP configuration object for a VMSS interface
 ```
-PS C:\> $IPConfiguration = New-AzureRmVmssIPConfig -Name "ContosoVmssInterface02" -SubnetId $SubnetId
+PS C:\> $IPConfiguration = New-AzVmssIPConfig -Name "ContosoVmssInterface02" -SubnetId $SubnetId
 ```

 This command creates an IP configuration object named ContosoVmssInterface02.
 The command uses a previously defined subnet ID stored in $SubnetId.
-The command stores the configuration settings in the $IPConfiguration variable for later use with **Add-AzureRmVmssNetworkInterfaceConfiguration**.
+The command stores the configuration settings in the $IPConfiguration variable for later use with **Add-AzVmssNetworkInterfaceConfiguration**.

 ### Example 2: Create an IP configuration object that includes NAT pool settings
 ```
-PS C:\> $IPConfiguration = New-AzureRmVmssIPConfig -Name "ContosoVmssInterface03" -LoadBalancerInboundNatPoolsId $expectedLb.InboundNatPools[0].Id -LoadBalancerBackendAddressPoolsId $expectedLb.BackendAddressPools[0].Id -SubnetId $SubnetId
+PS C:\> $IPConfiguration = New-AzVmssIPConfig -Name "ContosoVmssInterface03" -LoadBalancerInboundNatPoolsId $expectedLb.InboundNatPools[0].Id -LoadBalancerBackendAddressPoolsId $expectedLb.BackendAddressPools[0].Id -SubnetId $SubnetId
 ```

 This command creates an IP configuration object named ContosoVmssInterface03, and then stores it in the $IPConfiguration variable for later use.